 In 2014, Covidien was purchased by Medtronic for $42.9 billion and shifted its headquarters from Minnesota to Ireland—to avoid taxes.
 Today, Medtronic is worth $126 billion.
 America still doesn’t have enough ventilators.

 3. And we don’t have enough surgical masks, eye shields, and medical gowns.

-The reason for this is straightforward.
+The reason for this is somewhat straightforward.
 In the early 2000s, private equity started to invest in health care providers.
 As I’ve written about before, private equity isn’t actually that good at running a traditional business.
 It is good however, at transferring value from a business into management’s pockets.
 That’s exactly what happened in healthcare.
 Costs were cut, services were reduced.
 It happened in obvious places, like less nurses and doctors, and less obvious places like medical supplies.

 Additional supplies come with additional storage costs—so private equity backed hospitals adopted just-in-time supply chain principles.
 “Keeping goods (PPE) on hand costs money,” NBC news reported, “and to private equity, that’s like putting dollar bills on a shelf.”
 It also accelerated an existing outsourcing trend.
 On a per unit basis, the difference between made-in-America and made-in-China PPE is tiny.
 “But when you’re talking about millions of units, it does add up,” Robin Robinson, the former head of the federal agency in charge of stockpiling protective gear told the Dallas Morning News.
 Today, only five percent of surgical masks are made in America.
 The rest are made abroad, who are understandably prioritizing their own citizens over exports.

 Marc Andreessen fills the rest of It‘s time to build with similar out of touch truisms about education, housing, and life in America.
 In his mind, there’s nothing that can’t be solved by software.